deadsinsomnia/game-dev/README.md

 ### WEEK V3
 - added music and sfx for both player and enemy
-- music auto changes based if enemy is attacking or not
+- music auto changes based on if enemy is attacking or not (changes from bg music to battle music and vice versa)
-- added ladder animation and sounds to the next scene (lvl1 - lvl2)
+- added ladder animation and sounds to the next scene (lvl1 -> lvl2)
 - fixed bugs
 - menu page design